SamGowland/Gowla-Macro-Boards/README.md

  4. Next solder in your top 3 switches.

  5. Then solder in and/or socket your pro micro, you will at a minimum need the [headers](https://i.ebayimg.com/images/g/YPwAAOSwV3JeY9c1/s-l1600.jpg) provided with most when ordered.
-Making sure the pro micro is pointed outwards in this direction and on the underside of the PCB.
+Making sure the pro micro usb is pointing outwards away from PCB and on the underside of the PCB.

  <p align="center">
   <img src="/Images/direction.JPG" width="300">